cutelabnyc/nested-tuplets/README.md

 ```
 ![nested quintuplet](img/nested-tup-ex2.png "Figure 2")

-In addition, DAWs that employ looping clips, for example Ableton Live or Logic Pro, facilitate the creation of clips that are defined by a number of 16th note subdivisions, making a loping clip of a "[fragmentary rhythm](https://www.instagram.com/p/CFxKMSMAS22/?utm_source=ig_web_copy_link)" very difficult to create.
+In addition, DAWs that employ looping clips, for example Ableton Live or Logic Pro, facilitate the creation of clips that are defined by a number of 16th note subdivisions, making a looping clip of a "[fragmentary rhythm](https://www.instagram.com/p/CFxKMSMAS22/?utm_source=ig_web_copy_link)" very difficult to create.

 Nestup is designed to be a simple and expressive solution for these and other rhythmic needs.